This post was originally published on October 8, 2015 and has been updated for accuracy and comprehensiveness.

-Hospitals are responsible for the wellbeing of their patients and employees, so it’s crucial they prevent violent acts from occurring.
+Hospitals are responsible for the well-being of their patients and employees, so it’s crucial they prevent violence, theft and other hazards.

-Understand the key precautions and equipment needed to protect against violent patients, employees and visitors in hospital emergency rooms.
+Understanding the key precautions and security equipment needed to protect patients, employees and visitors in hospital emergency rooms, is just one area and one aspect of the security management plan, developed collaboratively with the different healthcare teams.

 Strategic surveillance camera installation can boost overall security and enhance emergency room visibility.
 With multiple cameras and a central monitoring system, security staff can remotely monitor different views of your emergency room via desktop, tablet or smartphone.
 Consider placing equipment in the following locations: